t1388596-art/render/RENDER_DEPLOY.md

 ## 🐛 Troubleshooting

+**Build fails with database connection error?**
+- This is normal!
+Database may not be accessible during build
+- The build script now handles this gracefully
+- Migrations will run during startup instead

 **Build fails?**
-- Check `build.sh` has execute permissions
+- Check `build.sh` and `start.sh` have execute permissions
 - Verify all dependencies in `requirements.txt`
+- Check that both database and web service are created

 **App won't start?**
 - Check environment variables are set
 - Verify `DATABASE_URL` is configured
+- Ensure database is running and accessible
-- Check Render logs for errors
+- Check Render logs for detailed error messages

+**Database connection issues?**
+- Wait a few minutes for database to fully initialize
+- Verify the DATABASE_URL environment variable
+- Check that database and web service are in same region

 **Static files missing?**
 - Ensure `collectstatic` runs in build process